metadatacenter-attic/cedar-cee-demo-generic/README.md

 ### Metadata save endpoint

-If you plan to enable the metadata save functionality, you will need to change the following configuration parameters in your `cee-config.json`:
+CEE offers the functionality to save user metadata using a custom remote endpoint.
+If you plan to enable this feature, you will need to change the following configuration parameters in your `cee-config.json`:

 ```json
 "showDataSaver": true,